 Anyway, moving on.
 An archetypical, if not the most dire, example was the aforementioned “gamergate”, where some boys were pissed that merely most, rather than all, video games, are for them.
 They ran around being shrill online and managed to legitimate a movement that habitually sheltered angry boys who like righteously making rape threats at a putative conspiracy of women who were asserted to have been influencing video game coverage using their vaginas.

-I’m not presuming angry reactionaries are people without legitimate grievances, although I really want to think about the reactionary and disproportionate and possibly long-term self-destructive responses here; esp scapegoating of that another party on the basis of being visible, other and/or involved, rather than plausibly to blame or malevolent.
-Just because the response is disproportionate, or ill-considered, or is harnessed for reactionary ends, should not be taken to mean something bad did not happen to the aggrieved people.
-Although if the thing they are blaming is not the root cause and their strategy is not a real remedy is of course an interesting question.
+I’m not presuming angry reactionaries are people without legitimate grievances, although I really want to think about the reactionary and disproportionate and possibly long-term self-destructive responses here; esp scapegoating of that another party on the basis of being visible, other and/or involved, rather than plausibly to blame or malevolent, or free from oppression themselves Just because the response is disproportionate, or ill-considered, or is harnessed for reactionary ends, should not be taken to mean something bad did not happen to the aggrieved people.
+Although if the thing (people) they are blaming is not the root cause and their strategy is not a real remedy is of course an interesting question.
 For a lefty version of this problem, see The Soft Target:

 Most targets are hard, both in the sense of “difficult” and “protected”.
 So what has happened in a lot of what passes for democratic politics in the 21st Century, particularly in the United States, is a preference for soft targets: institutions that have to remain ‘open’ in some sense to protest and dissent, or individuals and groups who are compelled for some reason or another to remain accessible and responsive to public criticism.